jaidevd/data-analysis-course/transcripts/python/01_data_analytics_python_intro.md

 analyzing data.
 You will see that having a structure, a process makes you significantly more effective.
-It brings more discipline and rigour to the practice, it helps you avoid wastage - wastage of analysis, wastage of energy and ultimately wastage of time.
+It brings more discipline and rigour to the practice, it helps you avoid wastage - wastage of analysis, wastage of energy and ultimately wastage of time and money.
 And since it's a well defined, well structured process, with some luck, you should also be able to automate this process.